ICT-Mahidol/Gemini-2023/EsanLamSing.md

 5. The system should prioritize maintainability and supportability, with a specific focus on maintenance requirements such as specifying the mean and maximum time for repair at each maintenance level and the allocation of preventative maintenance hours annually.
 6. The software should have security to control access to system features, possibly restricting some operations to specific remote sites.
 7. It must be possible to log engineering data at up to 200 Hz rates for short periods of time.
+8. It must be possible for the system to reconfigure itself in order to continue observing, in a different mode if required, given the failure of a single non-critical subsystem to avoid unnecessary downtime.
+9. The system must aim to minimize downtime resulting from maintenance activities, ensuring that the impact on system availability is kept to a minimum.